GenApplications/VPClient/README.md

 #### `getSoftaculousLink()`

 Returns the Softaculous link for the control panel.
-##### NOTE: Some testing have been done, for me, the link doesn't return.
-However, it enables the Softaculous Account.

 #### `logout()`

-Logs out from the control panel.
+Logs out from the control panel, and resets client configuration.

 #### `approveNotification()`